-- 5.13 When a development site comes forward Worcestershire County Council will identify schools that are considered to be directly related to the development.
-Related schools are usually: - Schools that operate a catchment area as part of their admission criteria which covers the area in which the development is situated or; - Schools that are located within a two mile safe walking route that offer education for children who are eight years or younger6 or; - Schools that are located within a three mile safe walking route that offer education for children who are nine years or older6 only or; - Schools that can demonstrate a likely demand from families moving on to the development or; - Where a development is of sufficient scale a new school may be considered (see section seven). - 5.14 Worcestershire County Council will initially assess the surplus capacity of schools related to the development by reference to the number of pupils on roll in the largest year group against the published admission number in place for the most recent September intake.
+- 5.20 When a development site comes forward Worcestershire County Council will identify schools that are considered to be directly related to the development.
+Related schools are usually: - Schools that operate a catchment area as part of their admission criteria which covers the area in which the development is situated or; - Schools that are located within a two mile safe walking route that offer education for children who are eight years or younger or; - Schools that are located within a three mile safe walking route that offer education for children who are nine years or older only or; - Schools that can demonstrate a likely demand from families moving on to the development or; - Where a development is of sufficient scale a new school is considered (see section seven). - 5.21 Worcestershire County Council will initially assess the surplus capacity of schools related to the development by reference to the number of pupils on roll in the largest year group against the published admission number in place for the most recent September intake.
 The number of pupils on roll for the largest year group will be taken from the census of pupils carried out each October.
-If this initial assessment suggests that there are insufficient places to accommodate the additional children likely to be generated by the development then a more detailed assessment will take place. - 5.15 Each school has a published admission number which sets out the number of pupils which can be admitted into the intake year group.
-The published admission number is included in the admission policy for the school, which is published each year for the following September intake. - 5.16 If the schools initially identified as related to the development have no scope to expand, consideration will be given to investing in an alternative related school which does have scope to
+If this initial assessment suggests that there are insufficient places to accommodate the additional children likely to be generated by the development, whilst still maintaining the operational surplus, a more detailed assessment will take place. - 5.22 Each school has a published admission number which sets out the number of pupils which can be admitted into the intake year group.
+The published admission number is included in the admission policy for the school, which is published each year for the following September intake. - 5.23 If the schools initially identified as related to the development have no scope to expand, consideration will be given to investing in an alternative related school which does have scope to expand.
+Significant expansions will be subject to appropriate public consultation and approval by the relevant decision making body.
+If a related school is an academy or free school then expansion will be subject to agreement from the school's governing body and the Education and Skills Funding Agency. - 5.24 Worcestershire County Council will only seek to expand a school which is currently rated as 'Good' or 'Outstanding' by Ofsted in line with government guidance however, certain circumstances may require us to nominate schools not currently rated as such, in particular where a given school is expected to become 'good' or 'outstanding' by the time an expansion will be required, or when no alternatives can be identified.